 Even when the colon is untwisted or removed during surgery, the horse can remain in toxic shock.
 This is why the condition is often life-threatening even after surgical intervention.

 Reduce the risk of large colon torsion by:

 - Maximising turnout

 - Avoiding sudden increases in the duration of stabling

 - Minimising the number of horses on a premises, or managing horses in smaller groups

 - Avoiding sudden changes in the amount of hay or haylage a horse is fed

 - Minimising the number of people involved in a particular horse’s care

 - Making changes to your horse’s management and diet gradually

-Read the full veterinary article about colic in the current issue of H&H (17 January 2013)
+Read the full veterinary article about colic in H&H magazine (17 January 2013)